Conicy/farmComm/README.md

 (These hands are now YOUR hands!)

 (Problems this solution does not solve: running processes with access to graphics cards (an "active" session) when users are logged out, but the computer is on.
-Examine BitMoose as a possible means to solve that problem (I was halfway through coding farmComm when I discovered BitMoose, and at this writing I do not actually know whether I have tried to solve many of the problems it may have already solved).
+Examine BitMoose as a possible means to solve that problem (I was halfway through coding farmComm when I discovered BitMoose, and at this writing I do not actually know whether I have tried to solve many of the problems which BitMoose may have already solved).

 farmComm description: Spawns arbitrary, configurable processes, partly hidden, when any user is idle for 8.5 minutes (default).
 Terminates those processes when user resumes activity.
 (Planned: an option to briefly suspend the processes if the idle interrupt is brief.)
 User must be logged in.
-Terminates and re-spawns those processes on user switch (to always run the processes in the active session).
-Default installation runs processes in the secure desktop (session 0), so that processes respond to user activity/inactivity even when the workstation is locked (this would not happen otherwise).
+Terminates and re-spawns those processes on user switch (to always run the processes in the active session, and therefore maintain access to the graphics hardware--which in Windows 7, becomes unavailable to processes when users disconnect).
+Default installation runs processes in the secure desktop (session 0, which *does* have continuous access to graphics hardware), so that processes respond to user activity/inactivity even when the workstation is locked.

 Built with AutoHotkey_L, designed for Windows 7.